Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 <summary><strong>Skill Hint Prioritization</strong></summary>

 When enabled, the bot adds bonus weight to trainings that offer skill hints, making it more likely to choose trainings where support cards are offering learnable skills.

+Before committing to a hint, the bot checks that the hinted training is actually safe to take.
+When it spots a skill-hint icon it maps the icon to the nearest training button to learn which stat it belongs to, navigates to that facility, and reads its failure chance.
+The hint is only tapped if that failure chance is within the active threshold — or if the check is bypassed because it is a Finals turn or a Good-Luck Charm is active.
+Otherwise the bot falls back to normal training analysis and picks a safer training instead of tapping the hint blindly.
 </details>

 <details>